csbenson001/forms-flow-ai-mobile/README.md

 ### Flutter Setup

-Configure the Flutter development environment on your machine, see https://flutter.dev/docs/get-started/install
+Configure the Flutter development environment on your machine, checkout [here](https://flutter.dev/docs/get-started/install).

-After completing the installation run the below command to check the flutter version
+After completing the installation run the below command to check the flutter version.

-flutter --version
+ `flutter --version`

 ### Installation